Kayode Awosika

-Kayode Awosika (born October 27, 1998) is an American football offensive tackle for the Detroit Lions of the National Football League (NFL).
-He played college football at Buffalo.
+Kayode Awosika (born October 27, 1998) is an American professional football guard for the Detroit Lions of the National Football League (NFL).
+He played college football for the Buffalo Bulls and signed with the Philadelphia Eagles as an undrafted free agent in 2021.

 Early life

 Kayode Awosika was born on October 27, 1998, in Plymouth, Minnesota, to Nigerian immigrants.
 He attended Maple Grove Senior High School, being named USA Today first-team All-Minnesota as a senior.

 Collegiate career

-Awosika played college football for the University of Buffalo.
+Awosika played college football for the University at Buffalo.
 He redshirted during his freshman year.
 In his redshirt-freshman year, he saw action in five games, as a reserve offensive tackle.
 He started all 14 games in his sophomore year and 11 games in his junior year.
-He was named team captain in his junior year and was named second-team All-MAC.
-In his senior year, he started seven games, being named first-team All-MAC and a FWAA second-team All-American.
-He chose to forgo remaining eligibility and instead declare for the NFL Draft.
+He was named team captain in his junior year and was named second-team All-Mid-American Conference (MAC).
+In his senior year, he started seven games, being named first-team All-MAC and a Football Writers Association of America second-team All-American.
+He chose to forgo remaining eligibility and instead declare for the NFL draft.